BatmansButler/GECO-Proposal/AlfredProposal.md

 Both methods incorporate flows for confirming and contesting the report of non-access or death.

 Our goal is to develop tools that help prevent the loss of digital assets due to the loss of control over a particular set of keys.
-We will use this grant to complete the implementation of the Alfred Estate Smart Contract and dApp, have the software audited, and build a plugin that enables its use by a Gnosis Safe wallet.
+We will use this grant to fund development of our standalone dApp along with the Gnosis Safe app, have the software audited, and help cover the cost of subscription to the data service.

 ### Why did you decide to build it
 Helping people safely maintain custody of their digital assets remains one of the largest hurdles to the adoption of decentralized technologies.
 The value of lost cryptocurrency (sent to non-existent addresses or held in unreachable wallets) exceeds that of stolen cryptocurrency by a significant proportion (approximately 4x, according to our estimate).